 11th November – Sale 11.11. / Single Day Sales

-11.11. is the biggest retail event in the world, bigger than the Black Friday.
-It happens in China and products on Chinese websites goes on sales (that’s why dropshippers loves this holiday).
-Notice the date, only 1s, the day is meant for celebrating being single and you can learn more about it on Wikipedia but I think that it’s such a crazy sales day that no one cares about the traditions of it.
+11.11. is the biggest retail event in the world, bigger than Black Friday.
+It happens in China and products on Chinese websites go on sales (that’s why dropshippers loves this holiday).
+Notice the date, only 1s, the day is meant for celebrating being single and you can learn more about it on Wikipedia but I think that it’s such a crazy sales day that no one cares about its traditions of it.